luizantoniona/eeg-epileptic-seizure-detection/README.md

 # Epileptic Seizure Detection in EEG

 This project focuses on the detection of epileptic seizures in EEG data using various machine learning models.
-The data used in this project is sourced from the CHB-MIT Scalp EEG Database, and the models implemented aim to classify EEG signals using different data domains: temporal, frequency, and time-frequency.
+The models implemented aim to classify EEG signals using different data domains: temporal, frequency, and time-frequency.

 ## Table of Contents
 - [Packages](#packages)